Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 You shouldn’t be sending the same retargeting email to all your subscribers.
 Instead, you should divide your recipients into various groups—known as segmented audiences—so that you can deliver the content that will impact them most.

-Start by segmenting your audience into smaller groups, creating a buyer persona for each one, and crafting personalized offers.
+Start by segmenting your audience into smaller groups, creating a buyer persona for each one, and crafting personalized email marketing campaigns.

 Here are a few ways you can segment your audience for better results: